Henry Haig: Career and works

 One of Haig's earliest public works is the concrete, glass and granite chip frieze in the booking hall of South Ruislip station.
-Thought by some to date from the 1948 construction of the station, others date it at 1961.
+It is thought by some to date from the 1948 construction of the station; others date it at 1961.

 Both Joan and Henry went into teaching.
 Henry taught at Kingston College of Art and, whilst there, received a commission for St Richard's Church in Ham, London, under construction in 1964–65.
 Henry created fourteen dalle de verre windows inspired by the life of St Richard.
 He also painted the sacristy door panels which are faced with enamels, gold and silver fused onto sheet steel, the left door depicting the Bishop's chalice and the right evoking the "shimmer at the entrance to Paradise".
 The sculpted wood, copper and gilt processional cross and candlesticks are also Haig's work.

 Haig's commissions gradually allowed him to give up teaching and concentrate full-time on his art, based in his home studio, a converted racquets court, in Fifehead Magdalen, Dorset where the family lived from 1969.

 Haig received a commission for Clifton Cathedral, Bristol, the project dating from 1965 and completed in 1972–73.
 Like St Richard's, Clifton has a six-pointed star plan with a hexagonal interior space.
 Haig's window contains 8,000 pieces of glass set in epoxy resin.
 The larger of the narthex windows depicts "Pentecost" and the smaller one "Jubilation".

 Two windows symbolic of previous churches were made for Christ Church (Methodist/URC) Chichester and installed in 1982.
 Family associations were the theme for 1984 windows in the church of St. Mary, Donhead St Mary, Wiltshire.
 In 1985, Haig's two windows were installed in the church of Christ the King, Amesbury depicting 'Jesus Christ the Apple Tree' to the left and 'The Firmament' to the right of the altar.
 St Theresa's Convent Chapel, Effingham, Surrey has two of Haig's works, a four panel window and a single one on the theme of "light" dated 1987.
 A year later, in 1988, Haig created two windows each comprising three panels and a triangle for St Peter's Convent, Woking.

 One of Haig's best-known works is the memorial window for WPC Yvonne Fletcher, who was shot and killed while on duty during the Libyan Embassy siege on 17 April 1984.
 The window, in the lady chapel of St Leonard's Church in Yvonne Fletcher's home town of Semley, Wiltshire, was dedicated by the Bishop of Salisbury on 17 April 1988.
 At the bottom of the centre light is the badge of the Metropolitan Police, and Yvonne's name is along the base of the three lights.